20k/20k.github.io/_posts/2024-06-15-schwarzschild.markdown

 https://en.wikipedia.org/wiki/Newton%27s_law_of_universal_gravitation#Vector_form

-And in straight line raytracing, $a^\mu=0$, allowing us to directly integrate the equations.
+And in straight line raytracing, $a^\mu=0$, allowing us to directly integrate the equations

+## Geodesics: the basics

 In general relativity:

 $$a^\mu = -\Gamma^\mu_{\alpha\beta} v^\alpha v^\beta$$

 Where $\Gamma^\mu_{\alpha\beta}$ is derived from the metric tensor, and is implicitly a function of $x^\mu$.
 This is called the geodesic equation, and describes the motion of GR's notion of rays, which are called geodesics

 In general relativity, the motion of all objects and lightrays are described by geodesics.
-Physics distances are also measured using geodesics.
 On earth, if you move in a straight line you'll end up going in a circle: geodesics are the more mathematical version of this concept.
 The only physically accurate way to get from point A, to point B, or relate them in any fashion in the general case, is via a geodesic

 ## Timelike, lightlike, and spacelike geodesics